getreu/tp-note/doc/source/tp-note--manpage.md

 * '`{{ path }}`': same as above but without filename and extension.

-* '`{{ clipboard }}`': the complete text content from the clipboard,
+* '`{{ clipboard }}`': the complete text content from the clipboard, In case the clipboard's content starts with a YAML header, it does not appear in this variable.

+* '`{{ clipboard_header }}`': the YAML section of the clipboard data, if
+  one exists.
+Otherwise: empty string.

 * '`{{ stdin }}`': the complete text content originating form the input stream `/dev/stdin`.
 This stream can replace the clipboard when it is not available.
+  In case the input stream's content starts with a YAML header, it does not appear in this variable.

+* '`{{ stdin_header }}`': the YAML section of the input stream, if
+  one exists.
+Otherwise: empty string.

 * '`{{ extension_default }}`': the default extension for new notes
   (can be changed in the configuration file),